ravmiecznik/openai_cli/README.md

 ~/openai$ source chatgpt.sh

-~/openai$ chatsh what is this code: "$(cat chatgpt.sh)" This code is a bash shell script that defines a chatbot function called "chatg" which uses the OpenAI GPT-3 API to generate responses to user input.
+~/openai$ chatsh what is this code: "$(cat chatgpt.sh)" This code is a bash shell script that defines a chatbot function called "chatgsh" which uses the OpenAI GPT-3 API to generate responses to user input.
 The script also exports the API key from a file named ".token" and defines the function to be used globally (-f option).
 The prompt for the chatbot function is passed as an argument to the function.
 The script is executed by the bash shell at the beginning of the file (#!"usr/bin/bash").